Samsung/ONE-vscode/README.md

 ### ssh extension in vscode

-Now [ONE](https://github.com/Samsung/ONE) officially releases on the only linux/ubuntu.
-If your dev env is on Windows, you should use ssh extension in vscode. let's follow [tutorial](https://code.visualstudio.com/docs/remote/ssh-tutorial).
+Now [ONE](https://github.com/Samsung/ONE) officially releases on linux/ubuntu only.
+If your develop environment is on Windows, you should use ssh extension in vscode.
+Let's follow [tutorial](https://code.visualstudio.com/docs/remote/ssh-tutorial).

 ### workspace